fraser-0/upload-music/README.md

 but is intended for running locally.
 It needs refactoring and optimization to make it production ready.

+Some of the implementation was gotten from the WWDC2021 session on MusicKit.

 ## Requirements
 - Apple Music subscription (for user running app)
 - MusicKit service enabled on the app identifier